An air of elegance and sophistication without compromising on practicality

 Back out into the corridor and straight ahead is the single bedroom.
 At 42ft long this version of the Knightsbridge only has the two bedrooms, so there’s more space to play with and the room does not feel at all cramped.
 The single bed is set against the outer wall near the window and has a padded headboard and a bedside table with shelves.
 Above, are a set of twin cupboards with central shelves and at the foot of the bed is a large wardrobe with central vanity area and illuminated mirror.
 Altogether a very nice room!

-The back of the caravan is taken up by the master double bedroom, which is a huge space with 5ft central divan bed and a huge padded headboard.
+The back of the Pemberton Knightsbridge is taken up by the master double bedroom, which is a huge space with 5ft central divan bed and a huge padded headboard.
 At the foot of the bed is a vanity unit with cupboards, a stool and mirror, with large mirrored wardrobes and a five-drawer chest with shelves above sitting opposite.
 Pemberton really have thought out the storage on this caravan and have made good use of every inch of space without compromising on the ‘feel’ of the rooms.

 The décor in both bedrooms is restful, being a combination of light oak furniture, cream walls, beige carpets and co-ordinating bedding and blinds.
 The lighting is subtle and classy touches like the special finials, curtains and tie-backs add a luxurious touch.
 There’s a range of bedding packs available as options.